Microprocessor Techniques and Embedded Systems

 Planned learning activities and teaching methods

 Teaching methods include lectures and computer laboratories with AVR development boards.
-Students have to submit 7 homeworks during the semester.
+Students have to defense one group project during the course.
 All learning materials are available via eLearning.

 Assesment methods and criteria linked to learning outcomes